Why a dress code is more than just fashion advice

 Do you have international guests?
 If so, there are some extra pitfalls to watch out for when it comes to dress codes.

-First of all: terms like "smart casual" or "business casual" aren't universal.
-What counts as smart casual in the Netherlands may be interpreted differently in the United Kingdom, and yet differently in the U.S. Always describe the dress code in specific clothing terms, not just by labels.
+First of all: terms like “smart casual” or “business casual” aren’t universal.
+What’s considered smart casual in the Netherlands often means something different in the United Kingdom.
+And in the U.S., it means something else entirely.
+Always describe the dress code in specific clothing terms, not just in labels.

-Second, climate and culture play a role.
-A guest from a warmer country attending a winter gala in Amsterdam may literally not have the right clothes with them.
+Climate and culture also play a role.
+A guest from a warm country attending a winter gala in Amsterdam may not have the right clothes with them.
 Be flexible in your approach if guests have traveled a long way.

-Third: religious and cultural dress codes.
-A "no headwear" dress code is not an option for some guests.
-Never present your dress code as a strict rule, but rather as a guideline.
+Religious and cultural dress codes also require consideration.
+A "no head coverings" dress code is not an option for some guests.
+Never present your dress code as a strict prohibition, but rather as a guideline.
 That is the only inclusive approach.

-Finally: for international events, always specify the dress code in both English and Dutch, along with a brief explanation.
+For international events, always provide the dress code in both English and Dutch, along with a brief explanation.
 A misunderstanding about attire can lead to an unnecessarily negative start to an event that you want to present in a professional manner.

 Themed Dress Codes: Opportunities and Risks